 The Chase Collegiate School Community is made up of teachers, students, parents, alumni, grandparents, former faculty, friends, and community leaders to name a few.
-The Chase curriculum is based on a classic idea of what constitutes a first-rate education but also encompasses the visual and performing arts, athletics and service to community.

 The challenging classroom experience is integrated with a variety of opportunities for self discovery, cultural enrichment through trips, collaboration, speakers and guests.
 At Chase we are proud to live our mission daily in areas of developing a lifelong passion for learning, personal achievement and contribution to community.

 Chase Collegiate School:

 instill courage, confidence and compassion in every student.

 While Chase does not require community service within its curriculum, its place in the culture of the School is strong.
 Below are a number of activities that our students have participated in over the past few years.

 ASCONN Autism Awareness Days -Volunteers needed to paint faces hand out flyers and direct participants to the event and/or collect donations; Transportation needed